 At a Budget Council meeting on Thursday 22 February 2018 councillors agreed to raise council tax for 2017/18 by 3.49% (1.99% basic, plus a 1.5% increase for the social care precept).

-This means council tax charges for council services (excluding fire and police charges and parish precepts) for the forthcoming year are:
+This means council tax charges for council services (excluding fire and police charges and parish precepts) for for properties in bands C and D for the forthcoming year are:

-The agreed budget has been informed by citywide consultation, and reflects the council's key priorities, which include supporting the most vulnerable people in the city and helping grow the economy.
+The agreed budget has been informed by citywide consultation, and reflects our key priorities, which include supporting the most vulnerable people in the city and helping grow the economy.

-We have faced some tough decisions with the 2016/17 budget, to ensure the council's priorities continue to be delivered, whilst also ensuring our financial position is managed effectively.
+We have faced some tough decisions with the 2018/19 budget, to ensure that our priorities continue to be delivered, whilst also ensuring our financial position is managed effectively.